saumyaporwal72/Customer_Churn_Analysis/README.md

 WHERE t.MonthlyCharges > ca.avg_charge;
 ```

-# so here cte query run faster then the sub query cte= 1.703 sec where as subquery = 3.3828

-#Divide customers into quartiles based on monthly charges.
+### Divide customers into quartiles based on monthly charges.
 Show churn rate and revenue at risk per quartile.
 ```sql
 with quartile as(
 select * , ntile(4) over(order by MonthlyCharges) as quartile4